Modeling Concurrency Control as a Learnable Function: Performance Evaluation

-\mypar{Varying read ratio and transaction length} \revisionhint{R1.O1}{To understand the impacts of the read ratio and transaction length, we perform two sets of experiments using the YCSB-extended workload.
+\extended{ \mypar{Varying read ratio and transaction length} {To understand the impacts of the read ratio and transaction length, we perform two sets of experiments using the YCSB-extended workload.
 First, we fix the transaction length at 10 and vary the read ratio (i.e., the percentage of read operations) from 0\% to 100\%.
 Second, we fix the read ratio at 50\% and vary the transaction length from 1 to 16.
-The results are presented in Figure~\ref{fig:read-ratio} and Figure~\ref{fig:txn-length}, respectively.
+The results are shown in Figure~\ref{fig:read-ratio} and Figure~\ref{fig:txn-length}.
 The throughput of all algorithms increases as the read ratio increases or the transaction length decreases.
-This trend is expected as higher read ratios or fewer transaction operations result in fewer conflicts among transactions.
-Further, {\dbname} outperforms the second-best baselines by up to 1.7{$\times$} in throughput when the read ratio is below 100\%.
-While under read-only workloads, {\dbname} performs slightly worse (by 2.5\%) than Silo.
-For the same reason as mentioned in Section~\ref{sec:evaluation.stored}, learning-based algorithms can learn complex actions that deliver high performance when there are many conflicts, but the learning overhead becomes significant when there are few conflicts. }
+This trend is expected because higher read ratios or fewer transaction operations result in fewer conflicts among transactions.
+Further, {\dbname} outperforms the second-best baselines by up to 1.7{$\times$} when the read ratio is below 100\%.
+For read-only workloads, {\dbname} is slightly worse (by 2.5\%) than Silo.
+The reason is that learning-based algorithms can learn complex actions that deliver high performance when there are many conflicts, but they are less effective when there are few conflicts, due to the inherent overhead in the learning process. }}

-\mypar{Impact of surrogate model} \revisionhint{R3.O7}{ {We evaluate the impact of the surrogate model on {\dbname}'s throughput by varying the model's training time under the TPC-C workload.
-The results for one warehouse and four warehouses are shown in Figure~\ref{fig:surrogate}. {As expected, longer surrogate model training times improve the surrogate model's accuracy.
-This, in turn, enables {\dbname} to achieve higher performance by identifying better agent functions. } } }

-\mypar{Optimization time} Figure~\ref{fig:opt-time-inter} depicts the cumulative distribution function of the optimization time for {\dbname} to reach peak performance.
-Compared to the stored procedure mode (Figure~\ref{fig:opt-time}), the optimization time in the interactive transaction mode is lower (3.59 minutes on average) because {\dbname} does not need to learn $\cacheFP$ for the fact that dirty reads are not permitted in this mode.
+\mypar{Rapid workload changes} \revisionhint{R1.O3}{ Although real-world workloads typically evolve gradually~\cite{DBLP:conf/sigmod/MaAHMPG18/forecasting, DBLP:conf/sigmod/DasLNK16/demand-driven}, rapid workload changes can still arise from planned events such as yearly promotional and sales events.
+To evaluate {\dbname}'s robustness under such rapid changes, we vary the number of client threads from 1 to 16 at different switching frequencies.
+Figure~\ref{fig:stress} shows the average throughput over 1 hour.
+It can be seen that {\dbname} performs consistently better than the baselines, even under highly unstable workloads.
+At the highest switching frequency, i.e. 1 second, {\dbname} achieves 85.90 ktps, which is comparable to the best static baseline (Silo achieves 85.57 ktps).
+The results demonstrate that {\dbname} is robust under rapid workload changes.}

 \extended{